Client-Side Script Debugging

 The Visual Studio debugger provides a comprehensive debugging environment for finding and correcting errors in client-side scripts in ASP.NET pages.

-In Visual Studio 2012, you can view use Solution Explorer to view lists of server-side and client-side script documents.
+You can see lists of server-side and client-side script documents in the Solution Explorer to view .
 You can open any script document from Solution Explorer.
 For more information, see How to: View Script Documents.

 In Visual Studio, you cannot directly debug server-side code, but you can set a breakpoint in a server-side file.
 Visual Studio automatically maps the breakpoint to a corresponding location in the client-side file and creates a mapped breakpoint in the client-side code.